-Loans to joint ventures, loan to an associate and amounts due from non-controlling shareholders
+Loans to joint ventures, loans to associates and amounts due from non-controlling shareholders

-The credit risks of loans to joint ventures, loan to an associate and amounts due from non-controlling shareholders are concentrated in five (2018: four) joint ventures, one (2018: one) associate and nine (2018: five) non-controlling shareholders respectively.
-However, the management, having considered the financial background and good creditability of the joint ventures, associate and non-controlling shareholders, believes the credit risk is minimal and the loss allowance is immaterial.
+The credit risks of loans to joint ventures, loans to associates and amounts due from non-controlling shareholders are concentrated in three (2019: five) joint ventures, five (2019: one) associates and nine (2019: nine) non-controlling shareholders respectively.
+However, the management, having considered the financial background and good creditability of the joint ventures, associates and non-controlling shareholders, believes the credit risk is minimal and the loss allowance is immaterial.
 Management will closely monitor the financial position of each counterparty to ensure overdue debts are recovered in a timely manner.

-Financial risk management objectives and policies (Continued) Credit risk and impairment assessment (Continued) Other receivables and deposits
+Financial risk management objectives and policies (Continued) Credit risk and impairment assessment (Continued)

+Other receivables and deposits

-Based on the ECL assessment, the credit exposures for other receivables and deposits are considered as low risk and the loss allowance is immaterial because the counterparties have a low risk of default and do not have material past-due amounts.
+Based on the ECL assessment, the credit exposures for other receivables and deposits are considered as low risk and the loss allowance is immaterial because the counterparties have consistently low historical default rate in connection with payments.